contrast-zone/t-rewriter.js/draft/co-rewrite.md

            | (RULE (WRITE <write>+) (CHAIN <write>+)?
 (READ <read>+))
            | (MATCH (VAR (ID <var-name> <var-type>)+) <write>)
   ```

+### 2.3. about the proving algorithm

+- In logic, we differentiate two kinds of proofs: constructive proofs that describe what *is*, and proofs by contradiction that describe what *is not*.
+Co-rewrite, with its dual reasoning, uses both approaches.
+For reasoning about input types, it uses constructive proofs, and for reasoning about output types, it uses proofs by contradiction.
+In practice, these two kinds of proving processes may be implemented by the same algorithm simply by negating a set of rules we use in proofs by contradiction, while keeping all the involved elements positive.

 ## 3. some examples of co-rewrite programs